Andorra (officially Catalan Principat d'Andorra, German Principality

 Although Catalan is

-officially the official language of Andorra, it is under pressure from
+the official language of Andorra, it is under pressure from the Spanish

-the Spanish and French school systems, immigration from Spain and France
+and French school systems, immigration from Spain and France and the

-and the presence of foreign media in Andorra.
-The founding of an
+foreign media present in Andorra.
+The establishment of an official

-strengthening of Catalan in Andorran schools and in adult education are
+strengthening of Catalan in Andorran schools and adult education are

-intended to counteract the displacement.
-Catalan classes are now also
+intended to counteract this displacement.
+Lessons in Catalan are now

 is no official religion or state church.
 Point 3 of the article